 Is operating an offshore company considered tax evasion?

-In most of Europe, authorities have been trying to introduce legislation that will curtail tax evasion and money laundering by entities located in offshore tax centres.
-The main thrust of the legislation is in forcing such companies to demonstrate beyond reasonable doubt that their underlying activities are truly carried out in their respective offshore centre, and that these are indeed normal business activities.
+In most of Europe, authorities have been trying to introduce legislation that will curtail tax evasion and money laundering by entities located in offshore tax centers.
+The main thrust of the legislation is in forcing such companies to demonstrate beyond a reasonable doubt that their underlying activities are truly carried out in their respective offshore center and that these are indeed normal business activities.

-There are large tax risks associated with administering non-Swiss corporations from outside of Switzerland, for example.
+There are large tax risks with administering non-Swiss corporations from outside of Switzerland, for example.
 According to Swiss law, a company has its tax residence where effective administration and control of the entity is carried out.
-Effective administration and control is where the day-to-day operations of the entity are carried out.
+Effective administration and control are where the day-to-day operations of the entity occur.
 Holding directors’ meetings in Liechtenstein twice a year or signing off resolutions on a remote island may not help to establish a non-Swiss place of administration and control from a Swiss tax viewpoint.